Seniors Community

 A comprehensive evaluation is performed on each patient when he or she enters the program to determine the specific nature of the vestibular dysfunction.
 An individualized treatment plan is then developed.

-Dr Sandra Cramer has 2 years of studies in Vestibular Rehabilitation and a decade of clinical vestibular application
+Dr Sandra Cramer is Board Certified in Vestibular Rehabilitation through the prestigious Carrick Institute along with a decade of clinical vestibular applications and testing.

 We rehabilitate a wide range of conditions that can result in vertigo, dizziness and imbalance—including, but not limited to: